 Most days are spent at various locations in the Marls, but the lodge can certainly trailer the boats to many spots on the island for a change in scenery.
 There are also a few locations for walk and wade fishing on hard sand flats.

 With the peak season at Abaco falling between the months of March and June, anglers can still find outstanding fishing from October to March – especially for those interested in permit or tarpon (See WHEN TO GO for more details.)
-Abaco does briefly close down from July to September during the inconsistent summer weather.
+Abaco does briefly close down in August and September during the inconsistent summer weather.

 Abaco Lodge is an ideal lodge for any angler looking to test out their first saltwater experience, and is also perfect for any veteran looking for a great multi species experience, including tarpon and permit.
 Abaco has a brand new fleet of Maverick skiffs that provide high performance in comfort on the flats.
 The lodge has a laid back vibe and goes above and beyond when it comes to catering to guests’ comforts and needs.